DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Publish the Dataset

 Now that we have a schema for the dataset and added metadata and a description we can publish our dataset.
-In the publishing step Edelweiss Data will validate the schema and also pre-compute some information about our data.
+In the publishing step EdelweissData™  will validate the schema and also pre-compute some information about our data.

 Publishing a Dataset creates a new version of that Dataset.
 Once published, a version cannot be changed.
 If you want to update the dataset you can create a new version.
 The old version will still be available though.
 In the URL scheme of EdelweissData™ all endpoints that reference published datasets specify either a specific version by number (starting at 1), or the special version string `latest` to indicate that we want to retrieve whatever is the newest version of this dataset.